BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 7 regarding the assessment of overall solvency needs.
+A concise summary of Guideline 7 regarding the assessment of overall solvency needs.
 It mandates that undertakings quantify capital needs and describe methods to address all material risks, regardless of their quantifiability.
 It also suggests using stress tests and scenario analyses to establish a solid foundation for this assessment.

-#### Guideline 7 – Assessment of the overall solvency needs
-The undertaking should provide a quantification of the capital needs and a description of other means needed to address all material risks irrespective of whether the risks are quantifiable or not.
+**Guideline 7 – Assessment of the overall solvency needs** The undertaking should provide a quantification of the capital needs and a description of other means needed to address all material risks irrespective of whether the risks are quantifiable or not.
-Where appropriate, the undertaking should subject the identified material risks to a sufficiently wide range of stress tests or scenario analyses in order to provide an adequate basis for the assessment of the overall solvency needs.](#)
+Where appropriate, the undertaking should subject the identified material risks to a sufficiently wide range of stress tests or scenario analyses in order to provide an adequate basis for the assessment of the overall solvency needs.
 </image>